Mordyfier/CISC.-3140-Assignments/Lab 5.1/README.md

 |Heroku|https://devcenter.heroku.com/categories/reference|`heroku create`<sup>1</sup>|

-<sup>1</sup> Since these are command line tools rather than languages, an sample command that can be used in each respective CLI seems more appropriate for this column.
+<sup>1</sup> Since these are command line tools rather than languages, a sample command that can be used in each respective CLI seems more appropriate for this column.